Activiti/activiti-7-developers-guide/overview/12factor.md

 ## \#11 - Port bindings

-All Activiti Cloud services are spring boot applications that allow environment variables to configure their name \(for auto-discovery\) and their port where they will run to serve as backing services to other applications and services.
+All Activiti Cloud services are Spring Boot applications that allow environment variables to configure their name \(for auto-discovery\) and their port where they will run to serve as backing services to other applications and services.
+All our services run in the same port, and they leverage Kubernetes networking to do the mappings and bindings.

 ## \#12 - Stateless Process